sigmasternchen/sigmasternchen/README.md

 ### Hi there :wave:

-My name is Flow, I am a software engineer from Germany.
+I am a software engineer from Germany.

 When I'm not working on bigger (serious) projects I like doing stupid stuff in languages that are not meant to do any of that - it's a nice challenge. :yum: